Boskabadi/PBR/README.md

 Run3.Xlsx includes the data of the third experiment

 2- **Python Scripts**
+ - PBR.ipynb: all codes for predecting dissolved oxygen as quality indicator variable including:
+    - Dataset Overview
+    - Pair Plot
+    - correlation Matrix
+    - Autocorrelation
+    - LSTM
+    - MLR
+    - DTR
+    - SVR

-PBR.ipynb includes all codes for predecting dissolved oxygen as quality indicator variable PBROD.ipynb includes all codes for predicting optical density as quality indicator variables
+ - PBROD.ipynb: all codes for predicting optical density as quality indicator variables
+    - Dataset Overview
+    - Pair Plot
+    - correlation Matrix
+    - Autocorrelation
+    - LSTM
+    - Adding noise to the dataset
+    - Evaluate model on new dataset

 # Additional Information
 - For more details on the simulation setup and parameters, refer to the article.